trishasalas/trishasalas/README.md

-# Heisenberg - Zeek Starter Theme
+# trishasalas - Zeek Starter Theme

 This is the Zeek Starter theme, based on <a href="http://underscores.me/">Underscores</a> and Foundation for Sites, version ^6.2.4.